 In addition to the edge/pulse trigger which is set on a single digital channel, you can require other digital channels to be either HIGH or LOW to trigger a capture.

-While waiting for the trigger, the software will continue using the PC's RAM/memory until the "Memory buffer size" limit is reached.
-This setting is important, as the software will not exceed this limit.
 Please make sure to size the "Memory buffer size" appropriately from within the capture settings panel, such that your PC does not run out of memory while waiting for a trigger.

 The data that was captured before the trigger can be trimmed down in length.
 This allows you to specify how much of the data before the trigger is kept when the capture ends.